How to Add a TLS/SSL Certificate in Python Code

 Conclusion

 Adding TLS/SSL certificates to Python applications is a key step in safeguarding data transfers.
 This level of security helps keep sensitive data under wraps by encrypting the info that's being sent between a client and a server.
-In this piece, we've given you a comprehensive low-down on how to integrate a TLS/SSL certificate into your Python code, everything from the basics of HTTPS requests, and how to handle self-signed certificates, to client authentication.
+In this piece, we've given you a comprehensive breakdown of how to integrate a TLS/SSL certificate into your Python code, everything from the basics of HTTPS requests and how to handle self-signed certificates to client authentication.

 It's vital to always keep your application's security at the top of your list.
 Whether you opt to purchase an SSL certificate or use a self-signed one for your tests, remember that it's crucial to preserve the privacy and security of your users' data.
 With this guide in your toolkit, you're all set to bring these security protocols into your Python applications.